hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Security Ecosystem Integrations
   - integrated solution: 1) Cisco <span style="color: #bb66oo;">pxGrid</span>; 2) Cisco Rapid Threat Containment
   - ISE nodes for high availability: <span style="color: #bb66oo;">primary and secondary Policy Administration Node (PAN)</span>
+  - action to ensure that the addition of the ISE node will be successful when inputting the FQDN: <span style="color: #bb6600;">make the new Cisco ISE node a secondary PAN before registering it with the primary</span>
   - <span style="color: #bb66oo;">endpoint profiling policy</span>
     - determine the <span style="color: #bb6600;">type of device or endpoint</span> connecting to the network
     - using DHCP, SNMP, Span, NetFlow, HTTP, RADIUS, DNS, or NMAP scans to collect as much metadata as possible to learn the <span style="color: #bb6600;">device fingerprint</span>